US President Joe Biden says Elon Musk's connection with other countries 'worthy of being looked at'

 Musk has been vocal about politics in other countries.
 He openly invited Russian president Vladimir Putin to a duel to resolve the situation in Ukraine.

 Musk also has invested huge sums in countries like China which currently houses one of Tesla's biggest Gigafactories in Shanghai.
+Tesla is currently the biggest company in terms of valuation under the world's richest man.

+Elon Musk took over Twitter late last month and has been making headlines for implementing major changes on the platform as well as in the company's administration.
+Musk plans to change the way the company verifies its users on the platform.
+He plans to charge $8 for the verified blue checkmark, which was being offered for free to politicians, celebrities, prominent personalities and media personnel.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today